petsc/petsc/doc/index.rst

 PETSc |version|
 ===============
-PETSc, the Portable, Extensible Toolkit for Scientific Computation, pronounced PET-see (`/ˈpɛt-siː/ <https://en.wikipedia.org/wiki/Help:IPA/English#Key>`__), is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
-It supports MPI, and GPUs through CUDA, HIP or OpenCL, as well as hybrid MPI-GPU parallelism; it also supports the NEC-SX Tsubasa Vector Engine.
-PETSc (sometimes called PETSc/Tao) also contains the Tao, the Toolkit for Advanced Optimization, software library.
+PETSc, the Portable, Extensible Toolkit for Scientific Computation, pronounced PET-see (`/ˈpɛt-siː/ <https://en.wikipedia.org/wiki/Help:IPA/English#Key>`__), is for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
+It has bindings for C, Fortran, and Python (via :any:`petsc4py<petsc4py_api>`).
+PETSc also contains Tao, the Toolkit for Advanced Optimization, software library.
+It supports MPI, and GPUs through
+CUDA, HIP or OpenCL, as well as hybrid MPI-GPU parallelism; it also supports the NEC-SX Tsubasa Vector Engine.

 PETSc is developed as :ref:`open-source <doc_license>`, requests and contributions are welcome.